 SafetyWing Travel Insurance Products

-SafetyWing offers one straightforward insurance product.
-It’s primarily a travel medical plan designed to provide extendable coverage for emergency medical treatment outside your home country, along with some travel benefits.
-The plan maximum is $250,000 and the deductible is $250, although it doesn’t apply to every type of claim.
+Nomad Insurance is a renewable travel medical plan designed to provide extendable coverage for emergency medical treatment outside your home country, along with some travel benefits.
+The plan maximum is $250,000, and the deductible is $250, although it doesn’t apply to every type of claim.
 Subscription-style pricing is simple and affordable.

 Medical benefits include: